Australian authoritarianism

 Figure 3: credit: Wowser Nation

-Perhaps check out the property market is pollution.
+We also quite like banning things.
+Perhaps check out the property market is pollution for some of that.

 8 Creeping surveillance without oversight